28th September 2013

 Never leave your bags or other valuables unattended within the event.

 • Be discreet with your belongings; displaying expensive jewellery or electronic devices, like mobile phones or cameras, could attract unwanted attention.
+Keep your drink on you at all times to lessen the rick of it being spiked.

 • Don’t walk and text at the same time, you will be less aware of what is happening around you.
 Be aware of your surroundings and stay alert to what’s going on around you.